We meditate upon that Divine Sun,

 The Light in Life

-When the Soul descends to Earth, it puts on an earthly garment, according to the Zohar, the most important text of the Hebrew Kabbalah.
+When the soul descends to Earth [meaning a 'descent' from higher dimensions], it puts on an earthly garment, according to the Zohar, the foundational set of texts of the Hebrew Kabbalah.
 "When Adam dwelt in the garden of Eden, he was dressed in the celestial garment, which is the garment of heavenly light, ... light of that light which was used in the garden of Eden."

 Spacetime and Consciousness